Abdulrasheed055/Data-analysis-databoard-1/README.md

  Goal: Analyze sales performance to identify trends, customer behaviour, and top-
  - performing products and regions.

-## Data Cleaning and Transformation (Power Query):
+ Data Cleaning and Transformation (Power Query):
 - Cleaned and transformed raw data to ensure consistency and accuracy.
 - Data Modeling (Pivot Tables):
  -Structured and connected datasets for seamless analysis.

-## Data Analysis (Measures & Pivot Tables):
+ Data Analysis (Measures & Pivot Tables):
-Used DAX (Data Analysis Expressions) and pivot tables to calculate KPIs such as:
+- Used DAX (Data Analysis Expressions) and pivot tables to calculate KPIs such as:
-Total Revenue: £3.5M
+- Total Revenue: £3.5M
-Average Order & Delivery Time: 5.53 hours
+- Average Order & Delivery Time: 5.53 hours
-Average Customer Spending: £3,520.98
+- Average Customer Spending: £3,520.98

-## Dashboard Creation (Charts):
+ Dashboard Creation (Charts):
-Designed a user-friendly and interactive Sales Analysis Dashboard to visualize key metrics, trends, and patterns.
+-Designed a user-friendly and interactive Sales Analysis Dashboard to visualize key metrics,
+- trends, and patterns.
-Visuals included revenue by category, product popularity by occasion, sales trends by month/hour, and top-performing cities.
+- Visuals included revenue by category, product popularity by occasion, sales trends by
+- month/hour, and top-performing cities.

-## Insights & Recommendations:
+ Insights & Recommendations:
-Insights:
+-Insights:
-Peak revenue months align with festive seasons.
+- Peak revenue months align with festive seasons.
-Top-performing products: Cakes and Mugs.
+- Top-performing products: Cakes and Mugs.
-Cities like Bangalore and Delhi lead in orders.
+- Cities like Bangalore and Delhi lead in orders.